Making a Complaint

 To assist us in resolving your concerns quickly and efficiently, please provide as much information as you can about your complaint.

-we will try to assist you in the most effective way possible.
+We are committed to helping and supporting people experiencing vulnerability and will take extra care to assist you in the most effective way possible.

 We will allow your representatives (including financial counsellors, legal representatives, family, friends and members of parliament) to lodge complaints on your behalf.

-EBM will investigate your complaint and keep you informed of the progress of our investigation on a regular basis, as is reasonable.
+EBM will investigate your complaint and keep you informed of the progress of our investigation at least every 10 days.
 In cases where further information or investigation is required from you, we will contact you with the details.

 If EBM rejects or partially rejects your complaint, we will clearly set out the reasons for the decision by: